 - Do users own the private key to their wallets?

-4. The Smart Contract
+4. Smart contract

 While tokens are useful as proof of ownership, they only reach their full potential when coupled with decentralized applications (DApps).
 DApps are implemented with smart contracts, which are validated independently in a distributed network.
 This means that even in an low-trust environment, the smart contract itself can always be trusted.
-Part of the network’s strength here is the fact that anyone can participate and create a network node that verifies all transactions.
+Part of the network’s strength here is the fact that anyone can take part in and create a network node that verifies all transactions.

 If you want to figure out how to use decentralized applications for your tokens, it helps to identify the problems DApps can solve.
 Typical scenarios include:

-- Exchanges or auction platforms — implemented on top of the token, where some sort of automatic fulfillment of the contract is desired;
+- Exchanges or auction platforms: implemented on top of the token, where some sort of automatic fulfillment of the contract is desired;

 What the blockchain provides here is an immutable, irrefutable history of all user actions.
 Everything can be proved with mathematical precision.